tyngw/markdown-table-editor/README.md

 - **Drag & Drop**: Reorder rows and columns by dragging
 - **CSV Export**: Export table data to CSV format for external use
 - **Auto-save**: Changes are automatically saved back to your Markdown file
-- **Multiple Tables Support**: Handle multiple tables in a single document with table selection
+- **Multiple Tables Support**: Switch between tables using the built-in tab bar without leaving the editor
 - **Mixed Content Support**: Safely edit tables in documents with mixed content (code blocks, lists, etc.)
 - **Robust Error Handling**: Comprehensive error handling with status messages at the bottom
 - **Table Index Tracking**: Accurately track and update specific tables in multi-table documents